dawnzs01/FlakyBuild/docs/src/main/md/pubsub.md

-A custom configuration (injected through a setter in `DefaultSubscriberFactory` or a custom bean) will take precedence over auto-configuration.
+A custom configuration (injected through a setter in `DefaultSubscriberFactory` or a custom bean) will take precedence over autoconfiguration.
 Hence, if one wishes to use per-subscription configuration for a Pub/Sub setting, there must not be a custom bean for that setting.
-When using auto-configuration, if both global and per-subscription configurations are provided, then the per-subscription configuration will be used.
+When using autoconfiguration, if both global and per-subscription configurations are provided, then the per-subscription configuration will be used.
 However, if a per-subscription configuration is not set then the global or default configuration will be used.